Hanny E. Rivera

 I grew up snorkeling and SCUBA diving around Miami, Florida, where I developed a fond appreciation for the ocean.
 As I learned about the threats to coral reefs around the world I decided to pursue a career in marine biology.

 I am also passionate about environmental conservation and sustainability.
 During my time at MIT, I co-founded the Clean Earth Hackathon, in which NGO, government, and private organizations presented sustainability challenges in their respective industries for participants to solve.
-I am also the co-President of the Broader Impacts Group at WHOI, which helps Joint Program students improve their communication and outreach skills and better connect science and policy.
+I was also the co-President of the Broader Impacts Group at WHOI, which helps Joint Program students improve their communication and outreach skills and better connect science and policy.